akileez/npinit/README.md

     -h, --help          output usage information
     -v, --version       output the version number
-    -n, --new           new private module. for use without a packageName. the default packageName `testproj###` will be assigned. random number `###` will be generated to avoid potential conflicts.
+    -n, --new           new private module. for use without a packageName. the default packageName `testproj###` will be assigned. random number `###` generated to avoid potential conflicts.
-    -d, --dry           dry run displaying metadata used for generation -p, --public        create public module. a git repository will be automactically initialized. [default mode is private/local module] -g, --git           initialize a git repository [default is none] --desc <string>     description for package.json. enclose the string in quotes i.e., "This is an awesome project"
+    -d, --dry           dry run displaying metadata used for generation -g, --github        create public module. a git repository will be automactically initialized and pushed to gihub.
+                        [default mode is private/local module, no git repo] -r, --repo          initialize a git repository [default is none] -p, --noPush        do not push repository to github. use with flags -g or --github -t, --timeout <ms>  timeout delay for processing user info. [default 550ms].
+    --desc <string>     description for package.json. enclose the string in quotes i.e., "This is an awesome project"
     --tags <string>     keywords for package.json. use a comma separate list of items i.e., "apple, orange, pear"

   Overrides:

     --author  <string>  author name for project. [default reads from .npmrc] --email   <string>  email for project. [default reads from .npmrc] --user    <string>  npm username [default reads from npm whoami] --license <string>  license type for project. [default is MIT] --pkgv    <string>  semantic version for project [default 0.1.0]

 ```